Adopting from Colombia

 Estimated Wait Times for a Referral

 This can be a fast-moving program for older children.
 If adopting a child age 7 or older, you may expect to receive your child’s referral 12-24 months after submitting your dossier.
-Families of Colombian heritage who request to adopt children under age 7 may receive a referral 12-36 months after dossier submission.
-Families adopting a child from the Kidsave program can expect to bring their child home in under a year.
+Families of Colombian heritage who request a child under age 7 may receive a referral 12-36 months after dossier submission.
+Families adopting through the Kidsave program can expect to bring their child home in under a year.

 Travel Requirements and Experience